decathorpe/kentauros/kentauros/DATABASE_FORMAT.md

 # This is bound to change in the future

-The column names are derived from the relevant section and key names in the package configuration file, with sections and keys seperated by an underscore.
+The column names are derived from the relevant section and key names in the package configuration file, with sections and keys separated by an underscore.

 The following columns are expected to be there, regardless of package-specific settings, because they identify the package:

-- `id`: automatically added by dataset
+- `id`: automatically added by tinydb
 - `name`: name of the configuration file without suffix
 - `package_name`: name of the actual package
 - `source_type`: type of upstream source